Rosemary and lemon zest infuse the honey soy sauce glaze and make the salmon unforgettably flavorful! This IS the BEST salmon recipe!

 Good grief!
 So much chatter about farm-raised vs wild-caught salmon out there!
 So many differing opinions!
-I don’t know whom to believe anymore.
-However, it’s enough to give me pause that some seem to think farm-raised salmon is one of the most toxic food you can put in your body!
+I don’t know what to believe anymore.
+However, it’s enough to give me pause that some seem to think farm-raised salmon is one of the most toxic foods you can put in your body!

 Say whaaaat?!
 And here I am, eating so much of it thinking it’s healthy!
 Why do these things always happen to me?!
 Aargh…

 And what should I do with the fillets I just bought?
 I can’t throw them away!
 So, I’m closing my eyes and eating them and enjoying them one last time before I start getting myself used to the wild-caught ones.